ssriram1978/Kubernetes_load_test_client/README.md

   Round-trip delay time (the one-way latency from source to destination plus the one-way latency from the destination back to the source).
 Round-trip latency is more often quoted, because it can be measured from a single point.
 Note that round trip latency excludes the amount of time that a destination system spends processing the packet.

-Pros and Cons of purchasing a performance load test tool for evaluating IOT-MEC environment:
+Pros and Cons of purchasing a performance load test tool for evaluating IOT environment:
 --------------------------------------------------------------------------------------------
   Pros - Perform faster evaluation of various iPass solutions and messaging queues.
-  Pros - Spend more time on developing other components of IOT-MEC environment rather than developing a performance load test tool to evaluate IOT-MEC.
+  Pros - Spend more time on developing other components of IOT environment rather than developing a performance load test tool to evaluate IOT.
   Cons - Expensive.
   Cons - Each vendor has their own proprietary tools and there is learning curve associated in getting to know how to fine tune the tool to our needs.